CommonChem/CommonChem/spec.md

 ## Introduction

-This is a draft specification for CommonChem, a data format for representing chemical information.
+This is the specification for CommonChem, a data format for representing chemical information.
 The format is designed to be easy for both humans and computers to understand.

 One of the main features of CommonChem is its extensibility.
 This means it can accommodate kinds of data that are not explicitly described in this core specification, thus allowing for improved parsing performance because applications can store derived data in the file instead of having to regenerate it.

 The purpose of this open, versioned specification is to facilitate interoperability and to make it as easy as possible for software developers to support CommonChem files in their applications.
-This specification is sometimes referred to as the "Core CommonChem Specification" to distinguish it from other CommonChem Extension specifications.
+This specification is sometimes referred to as the "Core CommonChem Specification" to distinguish it from extension specifications.

 ## Table of Contents